uAspire is important in Oakland communities like mine where a lot of kids don't know where to start or don't really have the opportunity.

 After my mom passed away my senior year I felt a lot of pressure.
 I felt like it confirmed that I had to go to college.
 I was struggling with the idea that I didn't have a choice.
 Then the pandemic hit a few months later and I started struggling with my school work.
 I was very unmotivated and I stopped replying to my advisor's messages, but she was persistent.
 I was going through a lot, and she wasn't pushy, just persistent and that really benefited me in the end.

-I am very afraid of change and doing new things, but going through the college process never felt new because I had an advisor to help me.
-I didn't have to be afraid of messing up.
-Throughout college, Victoria continued to help me with scheduling classes, reaching out to academic counselors at Davis, and taking a gap semester.
-When questions come up I just shoot her a text and I almost always get an answer right away.
-I know I really lucked out, not everyone gets to go through this process with an advisor that feels like a mentor.
+Throughout college, Victoria helped me with scheduling classes, reaching out to academic counselors, and taking a gap semester.
+When questions come up, I just shoot her a text and get an answer right away.
+I’m lucky to go through this process with an advisor who is like a mentor.

-I am thankful for all the help and guidance because I wouldn't be here right now without it. uAspire is important in Oakland communities like mine where a lot of kids don't know where to start or don't really have the opportunity.
-Advisors definitely give students the tools to reach opportunities that they couldn't imagine reaching alone.
+I’m thankful for all the guidance because I wouldn't be here right now without it. uAspire is important in Oakland communities like mine where a lot of kids don't know where to start.
+Advisors give students the tools to reach opportunities that they couldn't imagine reaching alone.